govau/content-guide/_content-structure/headings-subheadings.md

 Short content should only use 2 subheading levels (`H2` and `H3`).

-Users lose track if there are too many heading levels.

 ### Frontload keywords in headings

-Start headings and subheadings with keywords that help your user to make a connection.
+Start headings and subheadings with keywords that help the user to make a connection.

 {% include guide_example.liquid
   title = "frontloading subheading"